EvernodeXRPL/evernode-host/README.md

 _All of the above are automated by **Sashimono**, Evernode host management software which gets installed when you run the [Evernode installer](#installation)._

 # Evernode beta
 We are inviting interested enthusiasts to register as an Evernode host.
-As an Evernode beta host, your Linux server will be registered on the [XRPL Hooks v2 testnet](https://hooks-testnet-v2.xrpl-labs.com/).
+As an Evernode beta host, your Linux server will be registered on [the Hooks v2 testnet](https://hooks-testnet-v2.xrpl-labs.com/).
 During the installation, you can choose how much system resources you wish to allocate for smart contract hosting.
-After everything is setup, your server will start leasing hosting space to Evernode tenants.
+After everything is set up, your server will start leasing hosting space to Evernode tenants.

-> **Testnet warning:** Since Evernode beta uses [XRPL Hooks v2 testnet](https://hooks-testnet-v2.xrpl-labs.com/), it is subjected to any changes/downtime imposed by the hooks testnet.
+> **Testnet warning:** Since Evernode beta uses [the Hooks v2 testnet](https://hooks-testnet-v2.xrpl-labs.com/), it is subjected to any changes/downtime imposed by the hooks testnet.

 ## Evernode beta licence
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the software for, or in connection, with the Evernode network for the duration of the beta test.